azizul-haq/Slothive/README.md

-# Presentation Room Booking System
+# SlotHive - Presentation Room Booking System

+SlotHive - Where Every Slot Finds a Place

 A comprehensive presentation room booking system for university students and teachers, built with Node.js and Oracle Database 11g.